sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

-While this beta is not connected to our current Marketing Campaigns product, you can send a [one-time campaign]({{root_url}}/ui/sending-email/getting-started-with-automation/#create-a-campaign) one-time campaign from within the beta.
+While this beta is not connected to our current Marketing Campaigns product, you can send a [one-time campaign]({{root_url}}/ui/sending-email/getting-started-with-automation/#create-a-campaign) from within the beta.
 When you do so, contacts and templates are shared between beta Automation and beta Campaigns.

 </call-out>

-Additionally, during this phase of the beta, some Marketing Campaigns features will not be available in Automation.
+Some Marketing Campaigns features will not be available in Automation.
 For easy reference, the primary feature gaps include:
 * Create or use custom fields
 * Create or use segments
 * A/B testing of email content and subject lines